SvenjaCSch/alpaca_telegram_chatbot/README.md

 # alpaca_telegram_chatbot study project

+## Introduction

+Conversation and chats are very important to us human, as reflected in our everyday behavior.
+We bascially talk to different people daily.
+We communicate to express what we want, to exchange intellectual ideas with one another, or to connect to people socially.
+Especially, we want to find someboy to talk to when we are in some situations.
+For instance, when we are in low mood, or confused, just bored,  we just want to talk to somebody - this person needs not to be very familiar with us, but rather act as a listener or a company.
+The problem may still be here after the talk, but the stress level is somehow relieved.

+Therefore, we are interested in creating our own chatbot with similar social functions - be a good listener in a friendly manner who can temporarily address our emotional needs.
+AI Chatbots have gained so much popularity these years, and there have already been quite a number of chatbots built based on LLM.
+For example, XXX (to be added).

+##Method
+We decided to create the chatbot via Alpaca LLM.
+(Reason for this is) This model is trained on social media data so it generates more conversation-like output. (fact-check needed)

+We used Telegram Bot to build our chatbot.
+It is a program ---

-Creating a telegram chatbot responding via Alpaca LLM to have a assistant acting in a friendly manner uses the chat history as prompt
+it uses the chat history as prompt

-Different prompt can be used to maximes the best answer of bob.
+Different prompt can be used to maximize the best answer of bob.
 To find the best prompt, a evaluation should take place.
 Bob can act as a friend in a varienty of scenarios, e.g. Lost, Scared, Bored, Curious ...
 The different scenario wil be tested.